Real Toric Varieties: Interactions between their Geometry and their Topology: Structure of Affine Toric Varieties

 \begin{proof} Lemma~\ref{lem:cennecting_morphism} ensures that $\df:T{(c)}(\R)\rightarrow H^1(\Z/2;T_c(\C))$ is continuous.
 Since the image of $\pi$ is the kernel of $\df$, it is a closed subgroup.
 Following Lemma~\ref{lem:group_cohomo_tori}, it has finite index.
-Now close subgroups of finite index are necessarily open. \end{proof}
+Closed subgroups of finite index are necessarily open. \end{proof}

 The group $T(\R)$ acts continuously on the real points of $X{(c)}$ through $\pi$.
 Proposition~\ref{prop:image_pi_real_loci_torus} implies that the real locus of $X{(c)}$ is the topological disjoint union of the orbits of this action.
 To every such orbit $\omega$ we can associate an equivalence class of real forms of $(X_c)_\C$.
 Let us denote it by $X_{c}^{\omega}$.
 For instance, if $\omega_0$ is the orbit of $x_0$ then $X_c^{\omega_0}$ is just $X_c$.
 The toric variety $X_c^{\omega}$ has the same fan as $X_c$ but its twist class is given by $[\delta(t)]+[\varepsilon_c]$ for any real point $t$ of $T{(c)}$ such that $t\cdot x_0$ belongs to $\omega$.